The signs, symptoms, and causes of heart disease

 The cholesterol status tests for triglycerides which are fatty particles found in the blood.

-- HDL cholesterol (high-density lipoprotein) which is often referred to as the 'good' cholesterol, is thought to have a protective role against heart disease risk as these lipoproteins remove fat from the arteries.
+- HDL cholesterol (high-density lipoprotein) - often referred to as the 'good' cholesterol, HDL is thought to have a protective role against heart disease risk as these lipoproteins remove fat from the arteries.

-- Non-HDL cholesterol, a measure of all the cholesterol in your blood that is not HDL cholesterol.
+- Non-HDL cholesterol - a measure of all the cholesterol in your blood that is not HDL cholesterol.
 This shows the levels of the 'bad' cholesterol that may eventually cause heart disease or a heart attack.
-Non-HDL cholesterol is thought to give a better indication of cardiovascular risk than focussing on LDL cholesterol alone.
+Non-HDL cholesterol is thought to give a better indication of cardiovascular risk than focusing on LDL cholesterol alone.

 - The ratio of total cholesterol to HDL is more indicative than a total cholesterol result alone to find out whether your cholesterol levels are healthy.
 This ratio should be as low as possible.